joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 1. Commit and push your changes, following our [commit guidelines](#commits)
 1. [Unlock file(s)][file-lock]

 ## Organization

 ### Naming

-These naming guidelines should be applied to folder and file names, as well as layers and styles inside of Sketch files.
+Follow these guidelines when naming files and folders, as well as layers and styles in Sketch:
 - Adhere to [BEM naming convention](http://getbem.com/naming/): `block-name__element-name--modifier-name`
 - Readability above truncation: `background` instead of `bg`
 - `lowercase` everywhere